alex-npmn/URLMacro/README.md

 - ✅ URL has a valid host (except for file:// URLs)
 - ✅ Only string literals are allowed (no interpolation)

+## Compatibility

+This package supports **SwiftSyntax 509-601** (Swift 5.9-6.1) to maximize compatibility with other packages and minimize dependency conflicts.

 ## License

 URLMacro is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.